 Today is Workaholics Day, and if you are working today, this blog is for you.

 One thing many workaholics have in common is neglecting their health because they are too busy working.
 Hard as it may be for those who spend most of their waking hours working, taking some time for yourself, exercising regularly, and getting enough sleep are all important factors in self-care.
-Prioritizing proper nutrition may be one of the most important factors in helping to optimize your wellbeing and your body’s functions for health.
+Prioritizing proper nutrition may be one of the most important factors in helping to optimize your well-being and your body’s functions for health.

 Workaholics may not take time to focus much on eating a healthy diet.
 Even those who focus on a healthy diet may still have nutrient deficiencies.
-As production practices have evolved, so has the composition of soil in which food is grown.
-One result of those shifts in agricultural practices is less minerals in the soil, which translates to fewer minerals in the foods we eat.
+As production practices have evolved, so has the composition of the soil in which food is grown.
+One result of those shifts in agricultural practices is fewer minerals in the soil, which translates to fewer minerals in the foods we eat.
 For example, one study found that approximately 50% of the US population consumes less than the daily requirement of magnesium from their diet1.
 Given the profound importance of minerals in so many of the body’s functions, we all need to make sure to get adequate amounts.

 If the form your workaholism takes involves too many hours sitting at a desk, that may increase the risk for obesity, which is linked to multiple health concerns.
-According to the World Health Organization (WHO) more than 1.9 billion adults 18 years and older are considered overweight, and over 600 million of these adults considered obese2.
+According to the World Health Organization (WHO), more than 1.9 billion adults 18 years and older are considered overweight, and over 600 million of these adults are considered obese2.
 Some of the health concerns linked to obesity are cardiovascular diseases, diabetes, musculoskeletal disorders like osteoarthritis, and some cancers.
 More attention to diet and increased exercise are the obvious solutions, but did you know that some minerals are reported to play a role in weight loss?

 Several studies indicate that calcium plays a role in body weight reduction and fat metabolism, which means lowering cholesterol, especially LDL cholesterol.
 One key study found that increased calcium intake increased fat excretion by 350 calories per day3.
 Manganese-activated enzymes play a role in the metabolism of fats, carbohydrates, amino acids, and cholesterol.
 Their effect on body fat and body weight comes from their impact on the thyroid gland and regulation of blood sugar.
 Most consumers think of zinc for its role in supporting immune function, but zinc deficiency also tells the body to store excess fat.
 Zinc also helps regulate hormone function and allows insulin to regulate serum glucose and prevent the formation of excess glucose.